Runner tying shoelaces by the front door

 Why this works

-• It starts with reality, not fantasy.
+• It starts with your actual week.

-• It emphasizes intent before numbers.
+• It puts intent before numbers.

 Where Workout Writer fits